udecode/plate/docs/docs/slate-plugins/contributing.md

 package manager.
 See
 [installation guide](https://yarnpkg.com/en/docs/install).

+## Development Guide

+### Initial Setup

+If you run into trouble here, make sure your node, npm, and **_yarn_** are on the latest versions (yarn at least v1.3.2).

+1. `cd ~` (optional)
+2. `git clone https://github.com/udecode/slate-plugins.git` _bonus_: use your own fork for this step
+3. `cd slate-plugins`

+#### Editing packages

+1. `yarn install`
+2. `yarn build`
+3. `yarn storybook:w`

+#### Editing stories

+1. `yarn install`
+2. `yarn build`
+3. `yarn storybook`

+Within the `stories` folder, you will find examples of plugins implementations.

+These show many of the options and plugins available.
+We highly encourage you to use these to develop/test contributions on.

+#### Editing docs

+1. `cd docs`
+2. `yarn install`
+3. `yarn start`

+## Release Guide

+This section is for maintainers who will be creating releases.
+It
+assumes:

+- yarn >= 1.3.2

+The current manual release sequence is as follows:

+- If you want to synchronize the exports, run `yarn cti` to automatically update the index files.
+- Lint, test, build locally.
+- To create a release PR with GitHub Actions, comment a GitHub issue starting by:
+  - `/create release patch` for patch version.
+  - `/create release minor` for minor version.
+- Once the release PR is created, set the changelog in the description content as it will be published on release page.
+- If the checks pass, the owners of the repository can merge the release PR so it will automatically release the new version on npm and GitHub.

 ## Issues

 No software is bug-free.
 So, if you got an issue, follow these steps: